Dylan Moore Preview, Player Props: Mariners vs. Athletics

 Dylan Moore At The Plate

-- Moore has five doubles, a triple, seven home runs and nine walks while hitting .237.
+- Moore has five doubles, a triple, seven home runs and 10 walks while hitting .240.

+- Moore has picked up a hit in 14 of 38 games this season, with multiple hits six times.

-- Moore has had an RBI in 10 games this season (27.0%), including three multi-RBI outings (8.1%).
+- Moore has driven in a run in 11 games this year (28.9%), including three games with more than one RBI (7.9%).
 He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.